kuhl-haus/kuhl-haus-metrics/SECURITY.md

 | < 0.2.0 | :x:                | Proof-of-concept - not supported |

 We generally support:
-- The most recent major version with all minor and patch releases
-- The previous major version with its latest minor release
+- The most recent major version with with its latest minor release.
-- **Security patches will be backported for 12 months** after a new major version release
+- Always update to the latest version of this patckage to keep up with security patches.  **Security patches will NOT be backported to earlier releases**.

 ## Reporting a Vulnerability